kerr-andrew/IMSys/README.md

 It is not yet done currently finished.

 How to use.
-Curerntly it takes a bit to setup we will be making this process easier over the next few weeks.
+Currently it takes a bit to setup we will be making this process easier over the next few weeks.
 (Last edited May 16th 2018)

 STEPS TO SETUP
 1. Create an mdf file.